Sedimentary cores collected by the IODP drill ship the JOIDES Resolution have provided a window into Pliocene climates

 From November 2014 to January 2015, International Ocean Drilling Program (IODP) Expedition 353, the “iMonsoon” cruise, collected deep-sea sediments from the Bay of Bengal and the Andaman Sea, encompassing the core regions of summer monsoon precipitation for the first time.
 These cores, which contain sediments spanning the Miocene to Holocene in age, will be the basis of many exciting research projects in the coming years, with the aim of reconstructing the behaviour of the Indian monsoon over the last 8 million years, including the warm Pliocene.

-Dr Kate Littler sailed as a shipboard sedimentologist on IODP Exp 353 and so has access to these cores during the crucial one-year moratorium period (until summer 2016).
-During this time she will be working with national and international collaborators, students and postdocs, to generate very high-resolution geochemical, sedimentological and paleontological records from these cores, to reconstruct past precipitation and sea surface temperatures and see how these varied on orbital time scales.
-Dr Littler will be collaborating with scientists from the University of Exeter, University of Bristol, Open University, University of Bremen (Germany), United States Geological Survey (USA), University of Austin (USA), Pusan National University (South Korea) and others.
+Dr Kate Littler sailed as a shipboard sedimentologist on IODP Exp 353 and so has a large number of Pliocene-age core samples collected from the Bay of Bengal and the Andaman Sea.
+She is working with national and international collaborators, students and postdocs, to generate very high-resolution geochemical, sedimentological and paleontological records from these cores, to reconstruct past precipitation and sea surface temperatures and see how these varied on orbital time scales.
+Dr Littler is collaborating with scientists from the University of Exeter, University of Bristol, Open University, University of Bremen (Germany), United States Geological Survey (USA), Pusan National University (South Korea) and others.

-In November 2015, Dr Littler was awarded a UKIODP Moratorium Award (£31k) to generate the oxygen isotope record for the Pliocene at Site U1445.
+In November 2015, Dr Littler was awarded a UKIODP Moratorium Award (£31k) to generate the oxygen isotope record for the Pliocene at Site U1445, in collaboration with colleagues at the Open University and NIGL.
 This award will allow a robust age model to be generated that will form the back-bone of future work using sophisticated organic and inorganic geochemical proxies.

 - Clemens SC, Kuhnt W, LeVay LJ, and the Expedition 353 Scientists, (Littler K).
 (2015) International Ocean Discovery Program Expedition 353 Preliminary Report.